 We limit the course to a maximum of 6 students to enable the tutor to help everyone individually.

-The photoshoot will be led by Tom Way, an award winning fine art wildlife photographer, based in the UK.
+The photoshoot will be led by Tom Way, an award-winning wildlife photographer, based in the UK.
 He has achieved much success in various competitions, and was recently awarded in the European Wildlife Photographer of the Year 2016 competition, for his image ‘Beauty, Power, Majesty’.

 Tom’s work is widely published and he is a contributor to the BBC Wildlife Magazine.
 Tom exhibits his images as large framed prints around the UK at art exhibitions and galleries.
 Recent projects have seen Tom work with Meerkats in the Kalahari Desert, Mountain Gorillas in Uganda and Red Foxes in the UK.
-Tom is regularly invited to speak at Camera Clubs, RSPB groups, and other wildlife organisations showing his latest work and describing the adventures he undertakes to capture his fine art images.
+Tom is regularly invited to speak at Camera Clubs, RSPB groups, and other wildlife organisations to show his work and describe his latest adventures!
 More information about Tom and his work are available on his website.